 In terms of world-class museums, you can see the masterpieces of Michelangelo and Leonardo da Vinci in Florence at the Uffizi Gallery and the Accademia Gallery.
 The Vatican Museums offer the largest collection of art in the world and also showcase the paintings of Raphael and Michelangelo’s frescoes in the Sistine Chapel.
 In terms of modern culture, Italy is at the high-end of fashion and Milan remains one of the world centres of fashion and style.
 Italian culture favours food, family, and a life of tradition and purpose.
 Italians live their lives robustly, so they might surprise you with their gregarious love or loud disapproval of what they witness around them.
 But it won’t take long to appreciate how much meaning they pack into their everyday lives.

 Both of these countries boast endless artistic and cultural charms.
-You can’t make a bad choice between them when planning a European vacation, but France might have the wider breadth of art and culture.
+You can’t make a bad choice between them, but France might have the wider breadth of art and culture.
 If you want to deep-dive into the past, Italy should command your attention, while France should attract you if you’re looking for past and future classics.

 Which one is right for you?

 After reading about the numerous landmarks France and Italy have, their vast troves of historical treasures and artistic masterpieces, their best-in-the-world cuisines, and their robust cultures, surely you want to visit both countries, right?
 But do yourself a favour and pick one per trip.
-Both France and Italy deserve your full attention on a European vacation.
+Both France and Italy deserve your full attention.
 They both simply have too much to explore and savour.
 That’s why we’ve equipped you with the information to make an informed decision between the two.

 In most general terms: